 This paper analyses the impact of different sources of finance on the growth of firms.
-Using panel data from Spanish manufacturing firms for the period 2000-2006, we investigate the effects of internal and external finances on firm growth.
-In particular, we examine three dimensions of these financial sources: a) the performance of the firms' capital structure in accordance with firm size; b) the effects of internal and external financial sources on growth performance; c) the combined effect of equity, external debt and cash flow on firm growth.
+Using panel data from Spanish manufacturing firms for the period 2000-2006, we investigate the effects of internal and external financial sources on firm growth.
+In particular, we examine three dimensions of these financial sources: a) the performance of the firms' capital structure in relation to firm size; b) the effects of internal and external financial sources on growth performance; c) the combined effect of equity, external debt and cash flow on firm growth.
 We find that low-growth firms are sensitive to cash flow and short-term bank debt, while high-growth firms are more sensitive to long-term debt.
 Furthermore, equity capital seems to reduce barriers to external finance.
 Our main conclusion is that during the start-up phase, firms are unable to increase their financial leverage and so their capital structure fails to promote correct investment strategies.
 However, as their equity capital increases, alternative financial mechanisms, in particular long-term debt, become available, which have a positive impact on firm growth.

 JEL classification: L25, R12

 Key words: firm growth, small firms

-() agusti.segarra@urv.cat, mercedes.teruel@urv.cat
+(♠) agusti.segarra@urv.cat, mercedes.teruel@urv.cat

 Industry and Territory Research Group

 Department of Economics (Rovira i Virgili University)

 Av.
 Universitat, 1; 43204 - Reus

 Tel. + 34 977 759 854 Fax + 34 977 300 661

-We are grateful to Verònica Gombau Bertomeu for her research support.
+This paper is part of the research done with the financial support of Ministry of Innovation and Science in the project ECO2009-08735 and the Consolidated Group of Research 2009-SGR-907.
+We are grateful to Verònica Gombau-Bertomeu for her research support.
+The usual disclaimer applies.